 Investments- Pursuant to FERSA (5 U.S.C. § 8438), Plan participants are offered five investment funds: the Government Securities Investment Fund (G Fund), the Fixed Income Index Investment Fund (F Fund), the Common Stock Index Investment Fund (C Fund), the Small Capitalization Stock Index Investment Fund (S Fund), and the International Stock Index Investment Fund (I Fund).
-The Agency has contracted with BlackRock and Street State Global Advisors (SSGA) to act as investment manager, custodian and securities lending agent for the F, C, S, and I Fund accounts.
-The contract with SSGA was signed on October 21, 2020.
-SSGA began managing Plan assets on April 19, 2021.
-Prior to April 19, 2021 BlackRock and its predecessor companies managed all the assets of the F, C, S and I Funds.
+The Agency has contracted with BlackRock and Street State Global Advisors (SSGA) to act as investment managers, custodians and securities lending agents for the F, C, S, and I Fund accounts.

 The TSP Lifecycle Funds are asset allocation portfolios that use the Plan's existing investment funds.
 As described in the L Funds Information Sheet on the TSP website (www.tsp.gov), the L Income Fund is designed to produce current income for participants who are already withdrawing money from their accounts.
 The L 2065 Fund is designed for participants who will begin withdrawing in 2063 or later.
 The remaining eight L Funds are designed for participants who will begin withdrawing in certain five-year time periods.
 For example, the L 2040 Fund is designed for participants who will begin withdrawing between 2038 and 2042.
 The asset allocations of these funds adjust quarterly, moving to a more conservative mix over time.
 These asset allocations are based on economic assumptions regarding future investment returns, inflation, economic growth, and interest rates.
 The asset allocations of each fund are maintained through daily rebalancing to that fund's target allocation.
-With the help of an investment consultant, the Agency reviews the assumptions underlying the asset allocations regularly, typically on an annual basis.
+With the help of an investment consultant, the Agency reviews the assumptions underlying the asset allocations regularly.

-Accenture Federal Services (AFS), as part of its recordkeeping services contract, provides a Mutual Fund Window (MFW) that offers participants who meet certain eligibility criteria access to mutual funds.
+Accenture Federal Services (AFS), as part of its recordkeeping services contract, provides a Mutual Fund Window (MFW).
+Participants who meet certain eligibility criteria (5 Code of Federal Regulations Part 1601.52(a)(4)) may access mutual funds.
 Participants have the option to transfer money from the five individual investment funds to the MFW.
 AFS implemented and began managing the MFW June 1, 2022.

-FERSA (5 U.S.C. § 8438(b)(5)(B)) states that the FRTIB ensure that any expenses charged for use of the mutual fund window are borne solely by the participants who use the mutual fund window.
-Participants that opt to participate in the mutual fund window incur a \$150 fee annually.
-FRTIB collected annual mutual fund window fees of \$401,250 and \$0, for the twelve months ending December 31, 2022 and 2021, respectively.
-Accenture Federal Services was paid \$254,125 and \$0, for the twelve months ending December 31, 2022 and December 31, 2021, respectively, of the Plan collected annual mutual fund window fees.
-The Plan retained \$147,125 and \$0, respectively, of the Plan collected annual mutual fund window fees to offset administrative expenses and to ensure that participants using the mutual fund window pay their share of the administrative fees charged through the TSP G, F, C, S, and I Funds.
-There are also mutual fund window transaction fees charged per trade that are paid directly to AFS.
+FERSA (5 U.S.C. § 8438(b)(5)(B)) states that the FRTIB ensure that any expenses charged for use of the MFW are borne solely by the participants who use the MFW.
+Participants that opt to participate in the MFW incur a \$150 fee annually.
+FRTIB collected annual MFW fees of \$617,850 and \$401,250, for the twelve months ending December 31, 2023, and 2022, respectively.
+Accenture Federal Services was paid \$391,250 and \$254,125, for the twelve months ending December 31, 2023, and December 31, 2022, respectively, of the Plan collected annual MFW fees.
+The Plan retained \$226,600 and \$147,125, respectively, of the Plan collected annual MFW fees to offset administrative expenses and to ensure that participants using the MFW pay their share of the administrative fees charged through the TSP G, F, C, S, and I Funds.
+There are also MFW transaction fees charged per trade that are paid directly to AFS.

-3 BRS participants who first entered service on or after January 1, 2018, are eligible to receive government automatic contributions after 60 days of service.
+&lt;sup>3 BRS participants who first entered service on or after January 1, 2018, are eligible to receive government automatic contributions after 60 days of service.
 BRS participants who first entered service on December 31, 2017, or earlier and opted into the BRS are immediately eligible to receive government automatic contributions.

-4 Certain members of the uniformed services are also subject to annual automatic re-enrollment every January 1 if they have stopped making contributions in the previous calendar year.
+&lt;sup>4 Certain members of the uniformed services are also subject to annual automatic re-enrollment every January 1 if they have stopped making contributions in the previous calendar year.